 Begin this recipe by preparing your Hatch Green Chilies.
 If bought fresh, wash them and roast them over an open flame, such as a grill (gas | wood | charcoal), BBQ or even a gas burner, turning them frequently.
 The idea is to blister the skin of the chili pepper, roasting the flesh and not burning them to a crisp.
 Once evenly charred on all sides, place into a plastic bag or stainless steel bowl covered tightly with plastic wrap.
 This will allow the Hatch Green Chilies to sweat | steam, loosening the skin from the flesh of the peppers, making them easier to peel.
 If you buy jarred or canned versions of Hatch Chilies, then drain them of their juice.

-Place all but 2 of the roasted, peeled and seeded Hatch Green Chilies into the bowl of a food processor.
+Place all but 2 of the roasted, peeled, and seeded Hatch Green Chilies into the bowl of a food processor.
 Add peeled roasted garlic, cilantro, oregano, oil (avocado or olive), ground coriander and cumin seeds (preferably toasted), freshly squeezed lime juice and salt.

-Fit the food processor with a lid and pulse the motor, chopping up all the ingredients until a medium course paste is made.
+Fit the food processor with a lid and pulse the motor, chopping up all the ingredients until a medium coarse paste is made.
 This will give the final Green Pimento Cheese Spread some texture, instead of being super smooth, if puréed super fine.
 Scrape down the sides of the bowl, to ensure an even chop on all the ingredients.

 I used a larger | course side of a box grater to get a better final texture to the Green Pimento Cheese Spread.